 California Verbal Learning Test- Third Edition (CVLT-3)

-The CVLT-3 is the most comprehensive and detailed assessment of verbal learning and memory for older adolescents and adults ages 16 and older.
+The CVLT-3 is the most comprehensive and detailed assessment of verbal learning and memory.
 In this assessment, an examinee listens to series of words and is then asked to recall the terms and the category to which they belong.
 The CVLT is considered to be the most sensitive measure of episodic verbal learning or one's ability to use context to help remember things.
 This occurs by looking at correct answers and seeing what strategies were used to come to that answer.

 With use of this test, clinicians can: